open-telemetry/opentelemetry-specification/text/0035-opentelemetry-protocol.md

 If the server is unable to keep up with the pace of data it receives from the client then it SHOULD signal that fact to the client.
 The client MUST then throttle itself to avoid overwhelming the server.

-To signal backpressure when using gRPC transport the server SHOULD return an error with code [Unavailable](https://godoc.org/google.golang.org/grpc/codes) and MAY supply additional [details via status](https://godoc.org/google.golang.org/grpc/status#Status.WithDetails) using [RetryInfo](https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto#L40).
+To signal backpressure when using gRPC transport, the server SHOULD return an error with code [Unavailable](https://godoc.org/google.golang.org/grpc/codes) and MAY supply additional [details via status](https://godoc.org/google.golang.org/grpc/status#Status.WithDetails) using [RetryInfo](https://github.com/googleapis/googleapis/blob/6a8c7914d1b79bd832b5157a09a9332e8cbd16d4/google/rpc/error_details.proto#L40).
 Here is a sample Go code to illustrate:

 ```go
   // Do this on server side.